Football in Sweden

-Association football is the most popular sport in Sweden, with over 240,000 licensed players (approximately 56,000 women and 184,000 men) with another 240,000 youth players.
+Association football (fotboll) is the most popular sport in Sweden, with over 240,000 licensed players (approximately 56,000 women and 184,000 men) with another 240,000 youth players.
 There are around 3,200 active clubs fielding over 8,500 teams, which are playing on the 7,900 pitches available in the country.
 Approximately 60% of the Swedish people are interested in football.

 Football was first played in Sweden in the 1870s, the first championship was decided in 1896 and the Swedish Football Association was founded in 1904.
 Despite being a relatively small country population-wise, both the men's and women's national teams and the club teams have gained rather large success from time to time.

 History

 The first Swedish national team in 1908.

 Football, along with other organised sports, came to Sweden in the 1870s and was mainly exercised by gymnastics clubs which exercised most of the sports of the time.
 England and Scotland were the main sources of inspiration and it is thus not strange that football gained popularity fast, with the first agreement of rules made in 1885 by the clubs active in Gothenburg, Stockholm and Visby.
 The first international club match was played in 1890 and the first match with modern rules was played two years later in 1892.

 The first association to administer a Swedish national football tournament was Svenska Idrottsförbundet, founded 1895 in Gothenburg, the dominating football town in Sweden, at the time.
 The association arranged Svenska Mästerskapet in 1896 which Örgryte IS won.
 The tournament was played until 1925 when the first national league, Allsvenskan, was started.
 In the late 1890s, the IFK associations began playing football, and by 1901, the first Kamratmästerskap (IFK championship) in football was arranged.

 Football has grown since and there is currently around 3,300 clubs with 32,700 teams and with one million members, whereof about half a million are active players, altogether.